 Parts Manufacturer

 The next party to consider is the parts manufacturer or seller.
-If the company responsible for manufacturing the brakes in your car, or the seller is selling defective products, they could be held liable.
+If the company responsible for manufacturing the brakes in your car, or the seller, is selling defective products, they could be held liable.

 Mechanic